profoundinventions/php-houdini/simple-array-patterns.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Hopefully that gives you an idea of what you can do with Array Patterns.
 Here's a
-similar example, that generates properties from constants:
+similar example, that generates properties an array in a constant:

 .. code-block:: php
    :caption: array-pattern-property-constant-example.php